 Sara – profile

-Role/company: Fourth year PhD student, Imperial College London
+Role: Fourth year PhD student, Department of Earth Science and Engineering, Imperial College London

 Subject area: Martian planetary science and space missions